 Caroline has a track record in exploring the field of Responsible Consumption and Marketing.
-She has engaged in, and led, collaborative research projects with colleagues at the universities of Birmingham, Cardiff, Liverpool, Huddersfield, Coventry, Keele, Salford, Glasgow, Winchester, Loughborough, Kedge Business School (France), Católica-Lisbon (Portugal) and Almeria (Spain).
+She has engaged in, and led, collaborative research projects with colleagues at the universities of Birmingham, Cardiff, Liverpool, Glasgow, Loughborough, Kedge Business School (France), Católica-Lisbon (Portugal), Almeria (Spain), among others.

 Her research has been published in a range of journals including the Journal of Business Ethics, Psychology & Marketing, Journal of Marketing Management, Consumption Markets & Culture, Journal of Travel Research and Sociology.
 Caroline has been on the Editorial Advisory Board of the Journal of Advertising Research for a number of years and has acted as a reviewer for a number academic journals as well as the ESRC.

 She has won research grants from the British Academy, the Academy of Marketing, ESRC Festival of Science and NCRM.
 Further, she has acted as a research consultant for a project commissioned by Craftspace, as part of their Arts Council England (ACE) Catalyst Evolve Consortium 2016-2019.